 Big dreams and changes all around

-She made her way to the USA and took a job working for a corporation as a web developer and designer.
+She made her way to the USA and took a job working for a corporation as a software engineer and designer.
 After some time, Linda noticed that some of her familiar technologies were starting to fall by the wayside.
 “We are living in an era where every day, with software development in general, it’s continuously changing, and we always have to be on top of it.”
 She began looking for a way to refresh her skillset, now the question was: how?

 Finding her place

 Linda knew she wanted to develop her skills to be in line with modern requirements.
 Further, the COVID-19 lockdown had kicked her motivation level into high gear.
 She resolved that she didn’t want to study by herself, “learning alone is not the easy way.”

 In the past Linda often found herself learning skills on the fly as they were needed on the job.
 Later, she would attain certification with those newly acquired skills.
 This time around, she decided she wanted to attain certification purely for herself, without her job serving as the primary catalyst, “I wanted to show that I did it.”

 On Twitter, Linda had long followed WomenWhoCode, an international non-profit organization for women pursuing technology careers.
 It was through them that she found Practicum’s software engineering program, and she quickly decided to come on board.